SMA-Robotics-6843/GuardianGears25/README.md

 PID is used to set motors to move to set encoder values and hold them there.
 This is used to make feeding and scoring presets for every level.

 I first tried to use the Ziegler Nichols method that was explained in the video below, but after I did the calculations to find the three values it didn't work.
 I ended up finding that just setting kP to .1 worked fine so I left it at that.
-This later led to a problem with the L3 preset where the elevator would go past the correct setpoint and hit the top.
+I suspect this later led to a problem with the L3 preset where the elevator would go past the correct setpoint and hit the top.

 Documentation: